Tag Archives: cabbieblog

 Posts written

-Monday’s Quotations obviously are not written by me and therefore are not included in the count.
-Likewise Previously Posted are not included in these figures as they were, well previously posted.
-This year’s increase is mainly due to now posting 7 days a week.
+Monday’s Quotations obviously are not written by me and therefore are not included in the count, likewise Previously Posted are not included in these figures as they were, well previously posted.
+I’m still posting something 7 days a week, the data reflects my industrious output.

 2022 – 292